 The basic unit of organization is the antibody lot, which is defined as a unique lot-productID-source combination.
 Each antibody lot has a unique ENCODE accession.
 Unless an antibody is against a histone modification, it is required by the current ENCODE project standards to be characterized in each cell type and species (see section on Standards documents).
 Each antibody lot will have multiple supporting characterizations, which can include dot blot assays, immunoblots, and/or mass spectrometry results.
 Each characterization submitted in support of an antibody lot’s specificity to the intended target is reviewed against the current standards document and the result is reflected in its status.
 For each antibody lot, its eligibility for use in the current project is determined by having characterizations that comply to the current standards for the cell/tissue type and species being investigated.

 The ENCODE portal not only has data from the current ENCODE project, but also data from the previous ENCODE projects and some data from modENCODE and Epigenomics ROADMAP.
 Standards are always evolving and improving.
-Therefore, as these projects did not have the same structure or current standards as our current project, any antibody information and characterizations that we did import are marked as not reviewed and not characterized to standard.
+Therefore, as these projects did not have the same structure or current standards as our current project, any antibody information and characterizations that we did import are marked as not reviewed.
 This is not meant to imply anything about the quality of the antibody or characterization other than it is not in the scope of the current ENCODE project to review these imported characterizations and that we will not use any of these lots on current incoming data.
 However, if a current ENCODE submitting lab would like to use a previously imported lot, they will ensure the supporting characterizations conform to the current standards and request a review.